rorywalsh/cabbage/Docs/markdown/Widgets/label.md

 {! ./markdown/Widgets/Properties/corners.md !}

-**fontstyle("style")** Sets the style of the font.
+**fontStyle("style")** Sets the style of the font.
 Valid styles are, "plain", "bold"(default), "bold italic", "italic", "underlined", "bold underlined", "italic underlined" and "bold italic underlined".

 **text("text")** "text" will be the string to appear on the label